 Wonder Woman has had an uneven success on the small screen.
 Following the hit phenomenon of the campy Batman (1966-8) tv series, that shows producer William Dozier attempted to create a Wonder Woman series in 1967, which would have played everything as comedy, having Diana a mousy woman played by Ellie Wood who was nagged by her mother for not having a boyfriend before secretly turning into Wonder Woman.
 The reportedly awful screen test for the half-hour pilot can be found on YouTube but the pilot never went to series.
 Wonder Woman next appeared as one of the line-up of DC superheroes in the animated tv series Super Friends (1973-8).
 A tv pilot was produced by Warner Brothers Television with the 90-minute Wonder Woman (1974) starring Cathy Lee Crosby, although this was a Wonder Woman divested of her distinctive costume and was not a success.
 Her most successful incarnation came in the ABC tv series The New Original Wonder Woman/Wonder Woman (1975-7) starring Lynda Carter.
 This was surprisingly faithful to the comic-book original and Marstons origin story, even down to retaining the World War II setting.
 For the second and third seasons, the series moved to CBS where the setting was updated to the present-day.

 This live-action theatrical film was the fourth entry in Warner Brothers and DCs efforts to create what is now being called the DC Extended Universe in an attempt to compete with the enormous success that Marvel have been having on the big screen.
-The DCEU began with Man of Steel (2013) and continued with Batman V Superman: Dawn of Justice (2016) and Suicide Squad (2016) and is set to be followed by Justice League (2017) and a host of other adaptations of various DC superheroes.
-While Marvel have the seeming inability to put any foot wrong with their films, DC have been having more of a mixed run in their attempts with Man of Steel, Batman V Superman and Suicide Squad all having met with mixed reviews.
+The DCEU began with Man of Steel (2013) and continued with Batman V Superman: Dawn of Justice (2016) and Suicide Squad (2016) and this was followed by Justice League (2017) and a host of other adaptations of various DC superheroes.
+While Marvel have the seeming inability to put any foot wrong with their films, DC have been having more of a mixed run in their attempts with Man of Steel, Batman V Superman, Suicide Squad and Justice League all having met with mixed reviews.
 Before it opened, Wonder Woman was greeted by various comments along the lines of The last chance for DC to get it right.

 Luckily for DC, they did get it right with Wonder Woman and the film enjoyed almost universal critical and audience acclaim and went on to become the most successful of the DCEU films to date.
 It also has the smarts to do a number of things that Marvel have not.
 While Marvel has made some fifteen films in their Cinematic Universe to date and is still five films away from giving a woman director the helm of one of their films to Anna Boden with Captain Marvel (2019) and only then as co-director DC have smartly done so in only their fourth film.
 In this case to Patty Jenkins who previously made the excellent Monster (2013).
 (It is also worth noting that Jenkins was originally set to be the director of Thor: The Dark World (2013) but ended up being replaced).
 This evens the balance against the accusations made of Marvel that it is only a boys club.
 Not to mention that it is a film that creates a strong identification figure that has clearly had woman audiences in the theatre in droves and celebrating getting equal time.
 It should also be noted that while Marvel seem to have required that the directors of their films essentially be good employees toeing the corporate line and following orders from above remember the debacle over Edgar Wright and Ant-Man (2015) with the only real individual voice coming out of Marvel Studios being James Gunn with Guardians of the Galaxy (2014), DC have given their directors far freer reign.
 Zack Snyder has been given essentially room to interpret the DC properties as he wants, maybe David Ayer less so with studio re-edits being forced on him.
 If Joss Whedon wants to make a Batgirl film, Matt Reeves a noir-styled The Batman, David Ayer Gotham City Sirens, Dwayne Johnson wants to appear in a Black Adam film, and other want to make a Justice League Dark or a Nightwing film, the reasoning has been why not? to see what might result rather than trying to tie this in to a grand pre-planned universe.